pages-themes/minimal/pages/about.md

 # About

 The Disease Maps Project as a large-scale community effort was initiated by the <a href="http://wwwen.uni.lu/lcsb" target="_blank">Luxembourg Centre for Systems Biomedicine</a>, the <a href="http://www.eisbm.org/" target="_blank">European Institute for Systems Biology and Medicine</a> and the <a href="http://www.institut-curie.org/" target="_blank">Institut Curie</a>.

-## Get involved

-We are actively expanding the list of diseases covered by the Disease Maps Project and are looking for new contributors interested in molecular mechanisms of diseases: computational biology teams working on disease models and clinicians or experimental biologists who would like to contribute as domain experts.
-If you are working on one of the diseases which are already listed on this website, please do not be discouraged: we would be happy to collaborate and integrate your work in the overall effort.

 ### Principal Investigators